nasa/cumulus-message-adapter-java/README.md

 During deployment, Cumulus will automatically obtain and inject the [Cumulus Message Adapter](https://github.com/cumulus-nasa/cumulus-message-adapter) zip into the compiled code and create a zip file to be deployed to Lambda.

-The test task in the 'task' folder of this repository would be configured in lambdas.yml as follows:
+The test task in the `task` folder of this repository would be configured in `lambdas.yml` as follows:

 ```yaml
 JavaTest: